 From 2021 to 2023, 76% of students taking this course who reported their scores received a score of 5 (Extremely well qualified) or 4 (Very well qualified) on the exam.
 (47% received a 5.)

 This live online AP U.S. Government and Politics class can be used to fulfill both high school and college credit.
-The course involves an examination of the principles behind the United States’ government and political institutions, an introduction to political behaviors and collective action, and a study of key concepts in the American political tradition.
+The course examines the principles behind the United States government and political institutions, an introduction to political behaviors and collective action, and a study of key concepts in the American political tradition.
 We will delve into the historical development of our current political situation.
 The goal is for students to become familiar with public policies, our Constitutional underpinnings, and political behavior in our society.
 Some important topics include federalism, civil rights, the branches of government, public opinion, policy development, political parties, and the role of the news media.

 The AP course centers around five major themes, which are quoted below from the course framework:

 - Constitutionalism – The U.S. Constitution establishes a system of checks and balances among branches of government and allocates power between federal and state governments.
 This system is based on the rule of law and the balance between majority rule and minority rights.

 - Liberty and Order – Governmental laws and policies balancing order and liberty are based on the U.S. Constitution and have been interpreted differently over time.

 - Civic Participation in a Representative Democracy – Popular sovereignty, individualism, and republicanism are important considerations of U.S. laws and policy making and assume citizens will engage and participate.

 - Competing Policy-Making Interests – Multiple actors and institutions interact to produce and implement possible policies.

 - Methods of Political Analysis – Using various types of analyses, political scientists measure how U.S. political behavior, attitudes, ideologies, and institutions are shaped by a number of factors over time.